 Any child protection concerns should be entered into MyConcern.
 If the concern is a direct disclosure from a child then this should be recorded in writing so there is a contemporaneous record of the disclosure, which can be used as evidence should a case go to court.
 The start, end time, location and date should be added to the report.
-This should be uploaded to MyConcern and the DSL or deputy informed immediately.
+A summary of the report should be made on MyConcern and the DSL or deputy informed immediately.

-Early Help referrals
+Early Help Assessments

 - The school will work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
-Staff are trained to be alert to the potential for early help, identify children that may benefit from early help and raise their concerns with the DSL. - If the DSL views that early help is appropriate they or the deputy DSL will lead on liaising with other agencies and in setting up inter-agency assessment, as required.
+Staff are trained to be alert to the potential for early help, identify children that may benefit from early help and raise their concerns with the DSL. - If the DSL views that an early help assessment is appropriate they or the deputy DSL will lead on liaising with other agencies and in setting up inter-agency assessment, as required.
 Staff may be required to contribute and/or provide support in the early help assessment.
 They will ensure the appropriate early help support is put in place to support the child. - The DSL will keep all early help cases under constant review and consideration to ensure their concerns have been addressed and, most importantly, that the child's situation improves.
 If, after the request for support or any other planned external intervention, a child's situation does not appear to be improving, the DSL will take further actions.
 This may include a request for advice and support to Haringey's Safeguarding Team.

-11. Notifying parents and carers of child protection concerns
+12. Notifying parents and carers of child protection concerns